shuanglongFan/RPR/README.md

 RPR is a flexible method to perform probability calibration via a polynomial regression.
 Specifically, this package does the following things:
 - Peforming cross validation to find optimal polynomial degree and regularization constant on the training data
 - Fitting polynomial regression with the optimal hyper-parameters using the whole training data
-- Calibrating the probability on the testing data measuring the calibration (MSE, ECE, MCE)
+- Calibrating the probability on the testing data and measuring the calibration performance (MSE, ECE, MCE)

 Relevent papers were published in:
 - [Probability calibration-based prediction of recurrence rate in patients with diffuse large B-cell lymphoma. *BioData Mining* 14, 38(2021).](https://biodatamining.biomedcentral.com/articles/10.1186/s13040-021-00272-9)